-There are a number of critical next steps as we move forward:
+There are a number of critical next steps as we continue to move forward:

-- Achieve FEMA certification - Continue to work with levee districts to establish sufficient funding for ongoing maintenance of improvements, FEMA Level Improvements - Life Cycle Costs have been prepared by Wood for each of the Levee Systems - Continue to identify the most cost effective and high priority projects in the Wood River and MESD Levee Systems as the Corps of Engineers completes its Risk Assessment & Supplemental Report for Wood River and utilizes the Risk Informed Design Process for the East St. Louis Design Deficiency Project - Prioritize the Authorized Level Projects in the Prairie Du Pont/Fish Lake Levee System - Complete the design of the 500-Year Authorized Level of Protection Projects that can be built either by the FPD or the Corps of Engineers - Construct as many cost effective and high priority Authorized Level of Protection Projects, which qualify for Work In-Kind Credit, as possible
+- Achieve FEMA certification in FY 2020 - Continue to work with levee districts to establish sufficient funding for ongoing maintenance of improvements, FEMA Level Improvements - Life Cycle Costs have been prepared by Wood for each of the Levee Systems - Continue to identify the most cost effective and high priority projects in the Wood River and MESD Levee Systems as the Corps of Engineers completes its Risk Assessment & Supplemental Report for Wood River and utilizes the Risk Informed Design Process for the East St. Louis Design Deficiency Project - Prioritize the Authorized Level Projects in the Prairie Du Pont/Fish Lake Levee System - Complete the design of the 500-Year Authorized Level of Protection Projects that can be built either by the FPD or the Corps of Engineers - Construct as many cost effective and high priority Authorized Level of Protection Projects, which qualify for Work In-Kind Credit, as possible - Issuance of additional bonds needed to complete the Authorized Level of Protection Projects

-Mississippi River flood stages in December 2015/January2016 (third highest elevation recorded) and April/May 2017 (sixth highest elevation record) delayed construction completion and pushed accreditation back, but the Council will meet its interim goal of achieving FEMA certification with the revenue available from the dedicated FPD sales tax in FY 2019.
+Mississippi River flood stages in December 2015/January2016 (fourth highest elevation recorded) and April/May 2017 (seventh highest elevation record) delayed construction completion and pushed accreditation back, but the Council will meet its interim goal of achieving FEMA certification with the revenue available from the dedicated FPD sales tax in FY 2020.